TheDAALab/binlearn/docs/source/api/methods/onehot_binning.rst

    # Problem: Transform data has values not seen during fit

-   # Solution: The binning framework should handle this
+   # Solution: The binlearn library should handle this
    # But check the implementation for unknown value handling

    # Manual solution: Preprocess to handle unknowns